spotDL/spotify-downloader/docs/usage.md

   --sponsor-block       Use the sponsor block to download songs from yt/ytm.
   --archive ARCHIVE     Specify the file name for an archive of already downloaded songs --playlist-numbering  Sets each track in a playlist to have the playlist's name as its album, and album art as the playlist's icon
+  --playlist-retain-track-cover
+                        Sets each track in a playlist to have the playlist's name as its album, while retaining album art of each track
   --scan-for-songs      Scan the output directory for existing files.
 This option should be combined with the --overwrite option to control how existing files are handled.
 (Output
                         directory is the last directory that is not a template variable in the output template) --fetch-albums        Fetch all albums from songs in query